Intro to Chasing and Repoussé: Create Dimension in Metal With or Without Pitch

 Many jewelry artists, like Tom and Kay Benham, make their own chasing punches from other old tools.
 “We make all of our chasing and rrepoussé tools.
-Our large repoussé tools are actually repurposed cold chisels that we purchase inexpensively at flea markets and garage sales,” they shared.
+Our repoussé tools are actually repurposed cold chisels that we purchase inexpensively at flea markets and garage sales,” they shared.
 “We can’t drive by a garage sale without stopping to check for cold chisels or other castoff tools.
 You never know when you’ll locate a treasure.”

-“After the rough grinding is completed, sand the end of the tool with several grades of emery paper until they are smooth and blemish free, then buff the ends with a cotton buff and Fabulustre compound until they have a mirror finish,” they shared.
+“After the rough grinding is completed, sand the end of the tool with several grades of emery paper until they are smooth and blemish free.
+Then buff the ends with a cotton buff and Fabulustre compound until they have a mirror finish,” they shared.
 “There is no need to harden them as there are no sharp edges to wear or dull.”

 Metalsmithing How-To: Chasing and Repoussé

 Metalsmiths today, as well as those thousands of years ago, do chasing and repoussé essentially the same.
 Metal is placed in a pitch pot or pitch bowl (pitch is usually hard clay, wax, or resin) that supports the metal while it’s hammered upon (but not always–more on that below).
 Pitch is typically heated to soften it for repoussé work and allowed to harden to support more detailed chasing work.

 If metal is hammered during the repoussé process on pitch that is too hard, it can create so much resistance that the metal is thinned, so the right temperature and hardness of pitch is important for successful repoussé work.
 Likewise, if chasing is attempted on metal with pitch that is too soft, the pitch won’t provide enough support and the punches can distort the metal too much or even pierce it.
 What a heartbreaking mistake that would be!